Loans ‘expire’ after 6 years – stop your Loan going stale

 The best person to use as a witness is a ‘stranger’, someone like a neighbour, accountant or financial planner.

 The Deed of Recognition of a Loan only restarts the Statute of Limitation period.
 It stops your loan from expiring under the Statute of Limitation.
-If the 6 year period has already passed this document does not work.
+If the 6-year period has already passed this document does not work.

 If your loan has problems, is faulty or there are other issues then you need to have the Loan professionally reviewed.

 You are building a Recognition of a Loan on a law firm’s website.
 Telephone us for legal advice.
+However, before you telephone us, start the Free Building process first.
+The building process is educational.
+And has additional hints to help you answer the questions.